swastikaggarwal/Harvest_Hub/README.md

  Introducing the platform **Hárvest Hüb** is a platform where you can check and analyze the Freshness of your Food and can Do Quality Control. with the Help of Machine learning and a Data Tracking System, our platform will suggest your day-wise freshness level, Humidity, and Temperature level when it is going to be stale, and what Dishes you can make from a particular food item, etc.
 ## Our Idea
-"Hárvest Hüb enhances awareness of sustainable food practices.
-Users can upload images of their fruits or vegetables to receive real-time percentage results for freshness, expiration dates, humidity, and temperature.
+**Hárvest Hüb** enhances awareness of sustainable food practices.
+Users can upload images of their fruits or vegetables to receive real-time percentage results for ***Freshness, Expiration Dates, Humidity, and Temperature***.
 The platform continues to provide daily updates until reaching 100% expiration, enabling users to make informed decisions about their food.

-Additionally, Hárvest Hüb features a recommendation system powered by Watsonx.ai.
-Users can inquire about food recipes or predict freshness levels for the next day based on room temperature conditions.
-This data-driven approach empowers users to determine the optimal time for consumption or repurposing, whether for cooking or blending into a smoothie."
+Additionally, Hárvest Hüb features a ***Recommendation system*** powered by ***Watsonx.ai***.
+Users now can inquire about food recipes or predict freshness levels for the next day based on room temperature conditions.
+This data-driven approach empowers users to determine the optimal time for consumption or repurposing, whether for cooking or blending into a smoothie.
 ### Market Analysis: How Harvest Hub is Unquie than Existing Solution!
+  ***Harvest Hub vs Google vs Blogs/vlog on Internet***:
+  1. Unlike traditional blogs and vlogs that leave you estimating freshness,**Harvest Hub** goes beyond by offering live tracking updates and future predictions for your food.
+It's not just information; it's your personalized freshness assistant with recipe recommendations tailored to your ingredients.
+  2. While blogs and vlogs merely provide information, Harvest Hub elevates your food management experience.
+With live tracking and predictive insights, it's your go-to for understanding and utilizing food freshness.
+The added bonus?
+Customized recipe recommendations for every stage of your ingredients.
+  3. Move over blogs and vlogs; enter Harvest Hub.
+Why settle for static information when you can have live tracking and future predictions for your food?
+It's not just about guessing freshness; it's about having a dynamic assistant that recommends recipes based on your unique ingredients.
 ## Technology implementation
 ### IBM AI services used
 1. [Watsonx.ai](https://www.ibm.com/products/watsonx-ai): WHERE AND HOW THIS IS USED IN OUR SOLUTION